-That’s not to say he couldn’t learn to have the drive or time, but he would have to change a lot about his current lifestyle in order to make it work for a dog like the Giant Schnauzer.
+That’s not to say he couldn’t learn to have the drive or time, but he would have to change a lot about his current lifestyle in order to make it work for a dog like this.
 And that got me thinking.

-Are you considering introducing a Giant Schnauzer into your home or family?
+Are you considering introducing one into your home or family?
 If so, I highly encourage you to do some research first.
-This is a breed who, as I explained to my boyfriend, requires quite a bit of time, patience, training, exercise, and companionship.
+This is a dog breed who, as I explained to my boyfriend, requires quite a bit of time, patience, training, exercise, and companionship.

-- 1. The Giant Schnauzer Is Not Recommended For Novice Or Casual Dog Owners
+- 1. Not Recommended For Novice Or Casual Dog Owners

-- 2. The Giant Schnauzer Is Not Technically Considered A Giant Breed, Although He Is Big!
+- 2. Not Technically Considered A Giant Dog Breed, Although He Is Big!

-- 3. The Giant Schnauzer Is A Bred Working Dog Who Originated In Germany
+- 3. Bred Working Dog Who Originated In Germany

-- 4. The Giant Schnauzer Is Incredibly Intelligent And Does Well In Show
+- 4. Incredibly Intelligent And Does Well In Shows

-- 6. Giant Schnauzers Are Often Used As Guard Dogs, Police Dogs, And Military Dogs
+- 6. Often Used As Guard Dogs, Police Dogs, And Military Dogs

-- 9. The Giant Schnauzer Is Not Recommended For Families With Small Children – But There Is A Catch.
+- 9. Not Recommended For Families With Small Children – But There Is A Catch.